In this article:

 If you have verified that the hard inquiry is due to identity theft, then the dispute would be handled over the phone with Experian specialists.
-You can register with or log in to our Dispute Center to find our support options.
+You can visit our Dispute Center to find out support options.
 There is no charge to use this service.

 Once you submit the request, you can track your progress through the Dispute Center.
 Generally, the dispute process will be done within 30 days.
 If the inquiry was found to be valid, it will not be removed from your credit report.
 However, if the investigation shows the inquiry was a result of identity theft, it will be removed from your report.